SublimeIbanez/dekor/README.md

 ```
 ## Goals
 - [x] Create a macro which allows for text styling
-- [ ] Allow for handling RGB and Hex inputs
+- [x] Allow for handling RGB and Hex inputs
+- [x] Provide function implementations of the macros for a more robust approach
 - [x] Import characters necessary for file tree display
 - [ ] Import the remaining UTF-8 characters
 - [ ] Look into using escape keys for these characters as some of them do not display properly